 Half of the alumni who responded to the survey also said that they engaged in a global immersion, trip, or project while at Farmer, traveling to places including Guatemala, Hong Kong, and Australia.

 Jacob Smith, Class of 2016, said that his time at Farmer was very life-changing, and one of the things he got to do was travel to Sydney, Australia.
-Farmer Students have over 770 semester abroad opportunities to choose from the university, and 23 business-specific one that are offered and organized by the school.
+Farmer Students have over 770 semester abroad opportunities to choose from the university and 23 business-specific ones that are offered and organized by the school.

 “I participated in a study abroad program in Sydney, Australia which included taking classes, working on a project with the Australian Baseball League, and an internship with Suncorp,” Smith, who now works as a Senior Analyst with Suncorp, said.
 “This program allowed me to continue my academic learning, broaden my global knowledge, as well as creating connections with my current employers.”

 Smith also added that the school made sure many classes included a project with an external company as part of the curriculum.

 “One that stands out the most was in my final year, we worked with a legal aid search engine company who provides a database of cases for lawyers to research for their cases,” he said.
 “We worked with this company to help find areas to improve their business, through an analysis of free-text feedback emails, modeled the data, and finally presented back our findings to a leadership team at the company.”

 About 75 percent of alumni from the Class of 2016 said that they would recommend the program at Farmers without hesitation, and 55 percent said that the program had prepared them exceptionally well for the world of work.